 United Way of the Coastal Bend uses your donations to advance the common good and change lives long-term in the Coastal Bend.
-As a donor, you can rest assured that the local nonprofit organizations receiving your support are being carefully monitored in the areas of quality programming, governance, finance and administration.
+As a donor, you can rest assured that the local nonprofit organizations receiving your support are monitored in the areas of quality programming, governance, finance and administration.

 To create lasting change, funds are distributed to Coastal Bend organizations and programs with great care.
 As a donor, you have two options when it comes to giving: donating to our Community Investment Fund or designating your donation to a specific organization or organizations.

 Community Investment Fund

 The Community Investment Fund is the general fund we use to invest in programs that align with our strategic goals in education, health and financial stability.
 To ensure fairness and transparency, grants given to funded partner programs are decided by volunteer panels comprised of donors, then voted on by our Board of Directors.
 Giving to the Community Investment Fund maximizes your gift as the money goes to high-performing, vetted programs that address current needs in our community.

 Making a donation is a deeply personal choice and commitment.
 All gifts make a real difference and we encourage you to give in a way that speaks to you.
 That's why we've expanded our list of designation organizations.
 We now work with more than 60 organizations who will put your generous gift to good use.